 - Results from bioassays using five individuals were compared to bioassays using ten individuals.
 For each strain and treatment, there was no significant different in knockdown and 24-hour mortality between five and ten test individuals. - Susceptible mosquito strain and resistant mosquito strain knock-down and mortality data obtained in the WHO standard cone test using five individuals was used to compare with ten individuals.
-These assays were carried out at different time points and with different mosquito batches so results must be viewed with caution.

-After exposure to PermaNet, five and ten individuals of both susceptible strains showed consistent knock-down and mortality of between 98% (+2 SEM) - 100%.
+These assays were carried out at different time points and with different mosquito batches so results must be viewed with caution. - After exposure to PermaNet, five and ten individuals of both susceptible strains showed consistent knock-down and mortality of between 98% (+2 SEM) 100%.
 After exposure to Olyset, with both five and ten individuals of Kisumu, knock-down did not exceed 58% (±4.9 SEM) and mortality 10% (±4.5 SEM).
 Similarly, for N'gousso, knock-down did not exceed 20% (±6.3 SEM) and mortality 12% (+8 SEM).
 For the two resistant strains, although knock-down increased in Tiassalé against PermaNet, neither PermaNet nor Olyset induced mortality greater than 10% (+4.5 SEM).
 Five individuals were used in each replicate in subsequent experiments in line with WHO recommendations.

 Previous work has also been undertaken to investigate the angle of the cone board and found that mosquitoes (both pyrethroid resistant and pyrethroid susceptible strains) spent more time on the net at a 60-degree angle than at the WHO guideline recommended 45 degrees (Owusu & Muller, 2016).
+The current guidelines suggest to test between 45-60 degrees and to keep this consistent within studies to reduce variability.